 FACILITIES ACCESS, USE, AND CLEANING

 Only students who are authorized to do research on campus, under the supervision of a faculty member, are allowed access to research spaces and buildings that otherwise remain locked to most students living on campus.
+All in-person research activities should take place between 8 AM and 6 PM on weekdays.
+Any work intended to take place outside of those hours must be approved in advance by Gretchen Hofmeister, Director of Undergraduate Research.
 Student researchers are not permitted to provide building, room, or lab access to other students who are not doing research in that space.
 Areas that are designated off-limits (with signage, caution tape, or other means) during the summer should not be accessed or used.
 Furniture will be arranged to support social distancing and should not be rearranged by students or other workers.
 If students are found in violation of this policy, they will be told to comply and given a warning.
 An additional violation will result in denial of access to work spaces and public spaces on campus.

-Priority spaces and objects have been identified to be cleaned and disinfected more frequently due to their location in high-traffic areas.
+Priority spaces and objects have been identified by custodial staff to be cleaned and disinfected more frequently due to their location in high-traffic areas.
 Custodial staff will provide daily cleaning and disinfecting services to high-touch objects such as door handles, elevator panels, and railings; and common areas in the work environment including restrooms, break rooms, lounges, kitchens, utility rooms, laundry rooms, learning spaces, and meeting rooms.
 Enhanced disinfection procedures will be followed, should a college employee, student, or visitor be diagnosed with COVID-19.

 STUDENT RESPONSIBILITIES FOR HANDWASHING & DISINFECTING

 All students are responsible for taking the necessary steps to ensure the safety of themselves and others to help mitigate the spread of COVID-19.
 They are instructed, via posters hung in the restrooms throughout campus, to frequently wash their hands for at least 20 seconds with soap and water.
-Students are also reminded, via the College’s COVID-19 website, of the importance of handwashing especially at the beginning and end of their , prior to any mealtimes, after using the toilet, and before/after removing gloves.
+Students are also reminded, via the College’s COVID-19 website, of the importance of handwashing, especially at the beginning and end of their work periods, prior to any mealtimes, after using the toilet, and before/after removing gloves.
 The College maintains restrooms in all campus facilities, making it convenient for individuals to wash their hands.
 When available, dispensers containing hand sanitizer with greater than 60% alcohol are provided throughout campus to be used for hand hygiene in place of soap and water, as long as hands are not visibly soiled.
 Students are encouraged to avoid unnecessary touching of objects such as door handles, counter tops, vending machine buttons, etc., and to avoid touching their mouth, nose, and eyes with their hands.

 Students should clean/disinfect their personal spaces and work areas including phones, keyboards, touch screens, controls, copy machines, equipment, tools, vehicles and machinery, classroom supplies, etc. regularly.
 For each building, Custodial Services has set up supply stations which contain “cleaning kits” (with appropriate instructions and PPE) for use by employees.
 Questions regarding COVID-19 PPE should be directed to your supervisor or Environmental Health and Safety (EHS).